markhgn/markhgn.github.io/_posts/2013-01-21-are-content-marketers-wilfully-delusional-examples.md

 title: Are content marketers wilfully delusional - examples
 ---

-[Following on from my last post](http://markhigginson.co.uk/2013/01/20/are-content-marketers-wilfully-delusional/) in which I emphasised the importance of evidence to support your assertions I have highlighted relevant examples below.
+[Following on from my last post](http://markhigginson.co.uk/2013/01/20/are-content-marketers-wilfully-delusional/) in which I emphasised the importance of evidence to support your assertions I have provided the following for review.

 This chart shows the distribution of page views to articles on a content-driven site that I was peripheral to for a UK insurance business from a few years back: